doczjs/docz/MIGRATION_GUIDE.md

-# v1 Migration Guide
+# Migration Guide

-The v1 release was one of our big releases and a lot of breaking changes was introduced.
+The [v1 release](https://github.com/pedronauck/docz/pull/656) was one of our big releases and a lot of breaking changes was introduced.
 So, there's few apis that changed and you need to update your code if you're coming from previous versions.
 It's not a big deal, but you need to follow this guide in order to get Docz running properly on your project.

 ## Spectrum instead of Discord